tjdevries/py_sensor_display/docs/report.md

 The first area was in regards to test driven development.
 Many of the classes and functions were defined with a `pass` statement, and then tests were written for expected output.
 Once the tests were written, code was developed in order to fulfill the testing requirements.
 Both TJ and Ryan had little experience doing this in a group setting.
 It was very helpful for ensuring that not only was code reliable, but also ensuring that all aspects of the code were modular and written in the smallest logical subsections.

-An example of this strategy is demonstrated below.
+An example of the strategy the team implemented is described below.

 Two classes were defined before work on the testing began.
-These classes were `Model` and `Controller` (the *M* and the *C* of MVC, respectively).
+These classes were `Model` and `Controller` (the **M** and the **C** of MVC, respectively).
 They each were given a function called `add_machine`, which was originally designed with a `pass`.
 This is shown in the following code block.

 ```python
 class Model: